z88dk/z88dk/libsrc/_DEVELOPMENT/stdio/readme.txt

   16      2   size_t *sizep     where to store buffer length
   18      8   b_vector          byte vector to manage resizeable buffer
-  26      2   fp                file pointer index (index in vector for next read/write) 28      1   mode              mode byte when memstream created (for freopen() )
+  26      2   fp                file pointer index (index in vector for next read/write) 28      1   mode              mode byte when memstream was created (for freopen() )

 * memstream_flags

 bit   name    purpose

- 7     F      if set buffer is freed when file is closed 65     0      reserved
+ 7     F      if set buffer is freed when file is closed 6     0      reserved
- 4     W      if set buffer info is written on flush 32     0      reserved
+ 5     X      if set buffer info is written on flush
+ 4     0      reserved
+ 3     0      reserved
- 1     A      if set writes append
+ 2     A      if set writes append
+ 1     0      reserved
  0     0      reserved